GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 #### Background

 DOT is eager to realize the potential mobility benefits that ADS-DVs could bring to people with disabilities.
-ADS-DVs, could offer greater levels of mobility for individuals who either cannot drive or require a vehicle with extensive modifications, but only if their needs are considered explicitly and incorporated into future ADS-DY designs.
+ADS-DVs, could offer greater levels of mobility for individuals who either cannot drive or require a vehicle with extensive modifications, but only if their needs are considered explicitly and incorporated into future ADS-DV designs.
 DOT recognizes that the diversity of disabilities and resulting implications for vehicle design features makes this a complicated engineering challenge.
 While some mobility services (e.g., public transportation or for-hire vehicles, such as taxis) currently incorporate some accessibility features, few of these features are universally included in passenger vehicles as part of vehicle design.
 Meanwhile, aftermarket solutions tend to be expensive and cumbersome.

 Several recent publications are provided at [www.transportation.gov/accessibility/inclusivedesign](www.transportation.gov/accessibility/inclusivedesign) to offer further information on the needs, challenges, and opportunities that ADS-DVs introduce for people with disabilities.

 #### Challenge Details

 DOT seeks ideas for inclusive features that will enable future ADS-DVs to meet the needs of people with disabilities safely, effectively, and efficiently.
 Participants will compete for cash prizes by developing innovative design solutions to increase access to and use ofADS-DVs for people with disabilities.
-Such features can be human-machine interfaces, physical hardware designs, or combinations thereof that can allow a person with a physical, sensory, and/or cognitive disability to perform one or more tasks required to use an ADS-DY.
+Such features can be human-machine interfaces, physical hardware designs, or combinations thereof that can allow a person with a physical, sensory, and/or cognitive disability to perform one or more tasks required to use an ADS-DV.
 Solutions may be proposed as standalone features or integrated into a holistic vehicle design.
 Successful solutions will show that they have taken into account production feasibility and an understanding of the needs and constraints of both industry and travelers with disabilities.
 The Department notes that it is seeking to further innovation in inclusive design for ADS-DVs with this Challenge, rather than the development of the Automated Driving Systems themselves.
 Thus, awards are judged solely on the factors described in this statement, and are not based on the sophistication Of any ADS included as part of a prototype vehicle.
 See Stage II Prototype/Demonstration below for additional details on prototype expectations and requirements.

 The sections below provide important information on elements to consider as part of your Challenge solution.